sensorial-systems/cargo-ligen/README.md

 `cargo ligen --release` to build release libraries.

-Any other parameter available in `cargo build` is also available in `cargo ligen`.
+In fact, any other parameter available in `cargo build` is also available in `cargo ligen`.